Speech, Language and Hearing Sciences

 Speech, language and hearing sciences majors are qualified to pursue a wide variety of careers in the treatment, diagnosis and research of speech, language and hearing sciences.
 These careers can take individuals to research labs, schools, hospitals, rehabilitation clinics, nursing homes or private practices anywhere in the world.

 The career outlook for this occupation is steadily improving as the population begins to grow and live longer.
-The U.S. Department of Labor anticipates a nearly 36-percent increase in anticipated job openings by the year 2012, as parents and teachers are beginning to recognize that many more children than previously thought are affected by speech, language and hearing disorders.
+The U.S. Department of Labor anticipates a nearly 23% increase in anticipated job openings by the year 2020, as parents and teachers are beginning to recognize that many more children than previously thought are affected by speech, language and hearing disorders.
+The aging population will result in an increase of speech and language impairment due to strokes, brain injuries, and hearing loss.

 Speech-language pathologists evaluate and treat communication, cognitive and swallowing disorders.
 These professionals help those who stutter increase their fluency and help those who have had strokes or brain trauma regain their abilities.
 They also consult with the teachers and families of the patients, to help them adjust to the presence of the disorder.